prograhammer/vue-library-template/README.md

 > A [Vue-cli](https://github.com/vuejs/vue-cli) template based on the [Vuejs full-featured Webpack setup](http://vuejs-templates.github.io/webpack) with hot-reload, lint-on-save, unit testing & css extraction.
 > Adjusted for library development (ie. creating components to be imported into other projects via npm).
 > Includes docs site so you can release documentation online for your library.
-> This template is Vue 2.0+ compatible.
+> This template is Vue 2.x compatible.

 Features:

 1. Easily build your component and publish it for other people to include in their projects.
 2. Optionally include:
-    - Vue eslint config
+    - Sass/SCSS
     - Stylus
     - Pug (Jade)
-    - Bulma
+    - Buefy/Bulma
 3. Easily build SPA for a docs/demo site to show off your library.
 4. Simultaneous package development: Build and write changes to disk when running dev-server.
 Useful for when you are developing packages simultaneously where one package depends on the other (using [npm link](https://docs.npmjs.com/cli/link)).